The President's Pleasure (Singapore): Mohammed Salleh Daim (1965)

 At a pasar malam in Trevose Crescent on 17 August 1965, 35-year-old Rafie Osman was found dead with a knife embedded in his chest.
 There was also another serious stab wound on his waist.
 It was said that the victim and his two companions had been attacked by a group of men armed with knives before he was found dead.

 Seven men were arrested in suspicion of committing the murder, though it would ultimately be four of them charged with murder.
 The four men were: Ramlan Manijan, 19; Mohamed Adat, 29; Hisom Mahidi, 25; and Mohammed Salleh Daim, 17.
 In their trial a year later, both Mohamed and Hisom denied the murder charge while putting up their defence while the other two remained silent.
-At the end of the trial on 28 July 1966, a seven-men jury unanimously found three men (Mohamed, Salleh and Ramlan) guilty of murder while they found Hisom, by a 6-1 decision, guilty of murder.
-Salleh, who was aged below 18 at the time of the crime, was ordered to be detained indefinitely under TPP, while the rest of the three were sentenced to death.
+At the end of the trial on 28 July 1966, a seven-men jury unanimously found three men (Mohamed, Salleh and Ramlan) guilty of murder while they found Hisom, by a 6–1 decision, guilty of murder.
+Salleh, who was aged below 18 at the time of the crime, was ordered to be detained indefinitely under TPP, while the other three were sentenced to death.

 All four men appealed against their convictions.
 On 10 March 1967, the Court of Appeal overturned the convictions of all the four accused persons, and set them free due to the evidence being tainted and the jury not properly directed by the trial judge on some reasons.